Contemporary-Physicslab/Demolab/book/book/0 introduction/demolab.md

 (how-we-work)=
 ## How we Work
-We consider our ***Demonstration Room*** as a shop and we sell our demonstrations for free.
-We seduce professors to use our facilities and expertise.
-We need to seduce them because professors are not familiar with all the ideas available and they certainly have no time to investigate all the possibilities that exist.
+We consider our ***Demonstration Room*** as a "shop" and we "sell" our demonstrations for free.
+We encourage professors to use our facilities and expertise.
+We need to encourage them because professors are not familiar with all the ideas available and they certainly have no time to investigate all the possibilities that exist.

 1. we have many demos in stock
 2. we know the physics
 3. we know about didactics
 4. we have theatrical experience
-5. we have experience in designing demonstrations and carrying them into effect
+5. we have experience in designing demonstrations and conducting them
 6. we know the literature and the ideas that are proposed worldwide and we keep up to date
 7. we know what is commercially available